intel/device-modeling-language/doc/1.4/language.md

 }
 ```

-In addition, Groups can be nested.
+In addition, groups can be nested.

 ```
 bank regs {